-6 Home Remedies to Get Rid of Calluses
+6 Home Remedies to Help Get Rid of Calluses

 It’s very rare that they’re painful.
-However, those who have calluses look for ways to get rid of them because they are unsightly and can become uncomfortable when wearing a certain type of shoe.
+But, people who have calluses look for ways to get rid of them because they’re not pleasant to look at and can be uncomfortable with certain types of shoe.

 1. Baking soda

-Furthermore, its antibacterial properties eliminate the fungi that causes athlete’s food.
-In addition, its anti-inflammatory properties reduce the size of calluses.
+Plus, its antibacterial properties help eliminate the fungi that causes athlete’s foot.
+On top of all that, its anti-inflammatory properties can reduce the size of calluses.